-- 506.2.1 An at-large director from each zone, nominated by a member in good standing of an LMSC in that zone, shall be elected by the House of Delegates at annual meetings held in even-numbered years.
+- 506.2.1 An at-large director from each zone, nominated by that zone, shall be elected by the House of Delegates at annual meetings held in even-numbered years.

 Their terms of office shall commence at the close of the annual meeting of the House of Delegates at which they are elected. - 506.2.2 At-large directors shall hold office for two years or until their successors are elected. - 506.2.3 The current election operating guidelines shall govern the nomination and election proceedings. - 506.2.4 Each at-large director is eligible for election for no more than two consecutive terms, regardless of the nominating zone.
 No person elected for two consecutive terms is eligible for reelection until two years have elapsed following the term of office to which that person was last elected.